nvngroup/pitu/DOCUMENTATION-en.md

 ## Data Sync (USync)

-USync is the protocol used by Baileys to sync contacts, groups, messages, and other data between devices efficiently and securely.
+USync is the protocol used by Pitu to sync contacts, groups, messages, and other data between devices efficiently and securely.
 It allows multiple devices to maintain the same state of information, ensuring consistency and real-time updates.

 ### How USync Works